nispa/nispa-vibevoice-studio/README.md

 Once the studio is running in your browser:
 1. **Scripting:** Enter or paste the text you want to synthesize into the main text editor.
+2. **Translation:** Choose tu edit script and translate line-by-line or choose to translate everithing at once using ollama service.
-2. **Voice Selection:** Use the right-hand panel to open the **Voice Settings** and select a speaker profile (filtered by accent, language, or gender).
+3. **Voice Selection:** Use the right-hand panel to open the **Voice Settings** and select a speaker profile (filtered by accent, language, or gender).
-3. **Synthesis:** Click the **Generate** button.
+4. **Synthesis:** Click the **Generate** button.
 The local backend will process the text and return the generated audio.
-4. **Playback:** Use the embedded waveform audio player to scrub through your audio, listen to the result, and manage your timeline.
+5. **Playback:** Use the embedded waveform audio player to scrub through your audio, listen to the result and download result.

 ---